justinrassier/justinrassier-dot-com/apps/blog/src/content/2023-06-28-stop-unit-testing-your-ngrx-store.md

 There is almost nothing here.
 I would argue that that it is mostly a waste of time to spend any time trying to test this component.
 I mean, all you are really doing at that point is testing that Angular can handle rendering a template.
 I'm pretty sure Angular doesn't need my test to verify that.
 Because of this, you end up with something that can approach e2e level of coverage and confidence without ever spinning up a headless browser.

 Of course a todo app isn't very complicated.
 But this pattern scales surprisingly well.
 NgRx is an amazing library that manages the complexity of business logic and state management.
-When things do get more complicated, utilizing the [Component Store](https://ngrx.io/guide/component-store) and a similar approach to testing can once again keep your from filling up your component with messy code.
+When things do get more complicated, utilizing the [Component Store](https://ngrx.io/guide/component-store) and a similar integration test approach can once again keep your from filling up your component with messy code.

 ## Summary